7 Dwarves – Men Alone in the Wood

-The film, created by the NRW Film Fund (Filmstiftung NRW), was the second most popular film in German cinemas in 2004, reaching an audience of almost 7 million.
-It also counts as the 4th most successful German film ever in Germany since the audience payment cap.
+The film, created by the NRW Film Fund (Filmstiftung NRW), was the second most popular film in German cinemas in 2004, reaching an audience of almost 7 million, making it one of the most successful German films ever.

+Its success spawned a sequel in 2006, 7 Dwarves: The Forest Is Not Enough and a computer-animated adaptation in 2014, The Seventh Dwarf.

 Plot

 Little Red Riding Hood is picking flowers when she decides to enter Unterwaldt, a dark forest.
 The dwarf Bubi spies on her, but is attacked by a bear, who turns out to be the disguised dwarf Tschakko.
 As looking at a woman is forbidden by the dwarves, he is punished by having squirrels tickle his feet.

 The dwarves have a meeting which is interrupted by "giant" Ralphie.
 He wants to become a member of "the seven dwarves", but this is impossible as "there are already seven dwarves".
 The dwarves sent Ralphie away and decide to blow up the bridge so women won't be able to enter the forest in the future.
 As they have had a bad experience with dynamite, they only place a sign which forbids women to pass.

 Meanwhile, the ghost in the queen's magic mirror tells the queen that while she is beautiful, someone named Snow White is even more so.
 The queen calls the hunter, who had previously been ordered to get rid of Snow White.
 It turns out that the hunter took her to the orphanage.

 At the orphanage, a naive Snow White still plays with her dolls.
 The ghost of the mirror appears in the mirror of her dollhouse and informs Snow White that a round-up has been organized to find her.
 Snow White runs away, and is tracked by the hunter and his dog Brutus, but after losing Snow White's track, they return to the castle.
 The hunter tells the queen that his dog Brutus mauled Snow White into a thousand pieces and ate her.

 When the dwarves return at their cottage, they find a sleeping Snow White.
 They want to get rid of her, but their opinion changes after Snow White suggests that they split up the house into two parts.
 Snow White considered dwarves to be much smaller.
 They declare that the length of a dwarf is an old prejudice.
 It is not the length, but the lifestyle which determines whether someone is a dwarf or not.
 Upon this, Ralphie once again asks if he can be a dwarf, but this is again rejected as "there are already seven dwarves".